TomoyaKuroda/CSS-Variables-Hamburgers/README.md

 # CSS-Variable-Hamburgers

-This is an open-source project inspired by [Hamburgers](https://jonsuh.com/hamburgers/), but with the customization feature of using CSS variables instead of SASS.
+This is an open-source project inspired by [Hamburgers](https://jonsuh.com/hamburgers/), but with the customization feature of using CSS variables instead of Sass.
 With this project, you can easily create stylish hamburger menu animations for your web projects using pure CSS.

 ## Motivation

-The motivation behind this project is to provide a simpler and more flexible alternative to using SASS for customizing hamburger menu animations.
-By utilizing CSS variables, developers can easily tweak colors, sizes, and other properties directly in their CSS files without the need for SASS preprocessing.
+The motivation behind this project is to provide a simpler and more flexible alternative to using Sass for customizing hamburger menu animations.
+By utilizing CSS variables, developers can easily tweak colors, sizes, and other properties directly in their CSS files without the need for Sass preprocessing.

 ## Features